Back to blog

 df.head()

 The dataset contains 41,000 ML research papers with id, title, summary, year, month, and day columns.
-We drop metadata columns not needed for search.
+We drop metadata columns (author, link, tag) not needed for search.

 Step 5: Load the Embedding Model